To

 Other Matters:

-For the year ended 31st March,2024, the company has initiated the obtaining of balance confirmations, whereas we have received few confirmations of balances from Trade receivables, Trade Payables and Bank balances.
-Wherever confirmations not received by us, we have performed alternative audit procedures by verifying the contract documents, invoices raised and communications made for follow up action etc.,
+For the year ended 31st March,2025, the company has initiated the obtaining of balance confirmations.
+We have received only a few confirmations of balances from Trade receivables, Trade Payables and Bank balances.
+Wherever confirmations not received by us, we have performed alternative audit procedures by verifying the contract documents, invoices raised and communications made for follow up action etc.

 Our opinion is not modified in respect of this matter.